How Digital Transformation Is Beneficial to Keep the COVID-19 Pandemic in Check?

 Many of you who are reading this right now, are already concerned about the health of your families and friends.
 This transitional moment is crucial for society and business.
-Public gatherings are canceled, schools have started switching to online curriculum and political leaders are advising citizens to stay inside their home.
+Public gatherings are canceled, schools have started switching to online curricula and political leaders are advising citizens to stay inside their homes.

 In that case, technology should be the key to fast track the safety of everyone.
 Today in this blog, we will highlight how digital transformation will be beneficial keeping the Covid-19 pandemic in check.

-Google and JPMorgan have already started testing out remote working policies for the safety of its employees.
+Google and JPMorgan have already started testing out remote working policies for the safety of their employees.
 And even Twitter is encouraging its workforce to work from home.

-Reading this gives away a rosy picture where all is well, companies are indeed showing responsibility towards its employees.
-Even though work from home is a boon to many employees, there are companies that do not have the required technology infrastructure to justify the “business as usual” attitude.
+Reading this gives away a rosy picture where all is well, companies are indeed showing responsibility towards their employees.
+Even though working from home is a boon to many employees, there are companies that do not have the required technology infrastructure to justify the “business as usual” attitude.